JustTheGreenPanther28/IETScroll/README.md

-Certainly!
-Here's a more polished and professional version of your README for GitHub, highlighting clarity, structure, and readability:

----

 # IET Scroll — Backend API

 A Spring Boot REST API powering the **IET Scroll** platform — a vibrant college community app for IET DAVV students.
 This backend supports features such as lost & found item management, team formation, AI-powered resume review, OTP-based authentication, and image moderation.